 - Retirement?
 You’ve worked so many years and now the idea of retirement (even if it is 15+ years away) may be a bit stressful.
 Do you have enough to live on?
 How much longer do you have to work?
 All important questions.

 - Your parents are aging.
 While I think I was able to understand the stresses of being in the “sandwich generation” at a much younger age, I’ve noticed that in your 50’s, many people may be looking after their parents a bit more than they used to.
 Your parents will likely be in their 70’s or 80’s and whether you need to help them manage their money, their health, or their groceries, it can be overwhelming.
 You know how to parent your kids but caring for your parents is a new thing to you.
 I’ve seen a good number of adult children extremely frustrated with their parents because they are overwhelmed.
 Caring for parents is not the same as caring for your kids.
 You can’t tell your parents what to do and you definitely cannot boss your parents around.
 During this time, I feel like people start to understand more the challenges of older age and sadly, because of the stresses, people start to think that being old is truly horrible.

 - You may be losing parents too.
 In your 50’s, many people may be experiencing the death of a parent.
-Having worked in hospice care for about a year now and having lost my grandpa recently, I know that the death of a loved one can be extremely life changing and difficult.
+Having worked in hospice care and having lost my grandpa recently, I know that the death of a loved one can be extremely life changing and difficult.
 When it’s your parent, I am sure this is especially true.
 The grief involved in losing them can make this period tough.